suleosmann/travel-Destination-explorer/README.md

 ![screenshot of the site](./images/image.png)

 # Features
-Country Search: Quickly find any country by typing its name.
+**Country Search**: Quickly find any country by typing its name.
-Detailed Information: View essential details about each country  including population, currency, and primary languages.
+**Detailed Information**: View essential details about each country  **including population, currency, and primary languages.**
-Favorites System: Mark countries as favorites for easy access later.
+**Favorites System**: Mark countries as favorites for easy access later.
-Responsive Design: Optimized for both desktop and mobile devices.
+**Responsive Design**: Optimized for both desktop and mobile devices.
 # Getting Started
 ### Prerequisites
 A modern web browser (e.g., Chrome, Firefox, Safari, Edge).